-for the child's own welfare or protection.
-This criterion has been found not to breach a child's rights when refused bail at the police station for own their protection.4

-Bail in relation to children may also be withheld on the following bases:5
+for the child's own welfare.
+This criterion has been found not to breach a child's rights when refused bail at the police station for own their protection.5 Bail in relation to children may also be withheld on the following bases:6

-- the child is already in custody serving a sentence - there is insufficient information to make a bail decision - the child has been on bail in these proceedings and is arrested for breach of bail conditions - it is impracticable to complete enquiries or make a report unless the child is in custody.
+- the child is already in custody serving a sentence - there is insufficient information to make a bail decision - the child has been on bail in these proceedings and is arrested for breach of bail conditions - it is impracticable to complete enquiries or make a report unless the child is in custody - was on bail for another matter on the date of the offence.